What Can I Keep When Filing Bankruptcy?

 - The list of assets and their dollar exemption limits will vary from province to province.
 To illustrate, here is a list of exempt assets under the Ontario Executions Act:

-- Your principal residence is exempt from seizure IF the equity in your home does not exceed $10,000.
-If the equity does exceed $10,000 then your principal residence is subject to seizure and sale
+- Your equity in your principal residence is exempt IF the equity in your home does not exceed $10,783.
+If the equity does exceed $10,783 then equity would be subject to realization by the Trustee

 - All necessary clothing